 20+ Ready-to-use classroom activities to celebrate Women’s History Month

 Each year in March, we take time to honor Women’s History Month.
-What better way to honor “Women Who Tell our Stories” than to create an entire month of activities you can use in your classroom.✔️
+What better way to honor “Women Who Advocate for Equity, Diversity, and Inclusion” than to create an entire month of activities you can use in your classroom.✔️

 This blog post will provide you with an activity for each school day of the month.
-Use these activities as a stand alone activity or part of a larger classroom lesson or themed project.
+Use these activities as a stand alone activity, part of a larger classroom lesson, or as a themed project.
 This post will provide you with plenty of ideas to create your own lessons or you may use these ready-made activities from the calendar.
-Now, let’s celebrate the women who tell our stories and let the learning begin.
+Now, let’s celebrate the women who advocate for equity, diversity and inclusion.

-Here’s a short content table for this post.
+Here’s a concise table of contents..
 Click on the titles to jump anywhere in this post.

 Historical perspective of Women’s History Month